Mendeley/mrec/_sources/evaluation.txt

 The corresponding test file used for evaluation is assumed to be in the same directory as the training file, and with a related filepath following the convention described in :ref:`filename_conventions-link`.

+You only need to supply a filepath with the ``--item_features`` option if you used the features during training.

 You can choose one of two sets of metrics, the `main` metrics which include Precision@k for various small values of `k` and Mean Reciprocal Rank, or `hitrate` which simply computes